-Roads and bridges shall be designed in accordance with the requirements of Law, applicable Permits, and the other elements of the Performance Standard.
+Roads and bridges shall be designed in accordance with the requirements of Law, and applicable Permits.
 The design conditions stated herein are minimums and any roadways that are planned to, or would reasonably be expected to, carry equipment and vehicle loads or traffic repetitions in excess of these minimum design conditions shall be designed to meet such planned or reasonably expected use.